-There lieth excommunication for injustice; as (Matth. xviii.), If thy brother offend thee, tell it him privately; then with witnesses; lastly, tell the Church; and then if he obey not, Let him be to thee as an heathen man and a publican.
-And there lieth excommunication for a scandalous life, as (1 Cor. v.
-11) If any man that is called a brother, be a fornicator, or covetous, or an idolater, or a drunkard, or an extortioner, with such a one ye are not to eat.
-But to excommunicate a man that held this foundation, that Jesus was the Christ, for difference of opinion in other points, by which that foundation was not destroyed, there appeareth no authority in the Scripture, nor example in the apostles.
-There is indeed in St. Paul (Titus iii.
-10) a text that seemeth to be to the contrary; A man that is an heretic, after the first and second admonition, reject.
-For an heretic, is he, that being a member of the Church, teacheth nevertheless some private opinion, which the Church has forbidden: and such a one, St. Paul adviseth Titus, after the first and second admonition, to reject.
-But to reject, in this place, is not to excommunicate the man; but to give over admonishing him, to let him alone, to set by disputing with him, as one that is to be convinced only by himself.
-The same apostle saith (2 Tim. ii.
-23) Foolish and unlearned questions avoid: the word avoid in this place, and reject in the former, is the same in the original, $\pi\alpha\rho\alpha\iota\tau$ o?: but foolish questions may be set by without excommunication.
-And again, (Titus iii.
-9) Avoid foolish questions, where the original περίζοτασο (set them by) is equivalent to the former word reject.
-There is no other place that can so much as colourably be drawn, to countenance the casting out of the Church faithful men, such as believed the foundation, only for a singular superstructure of their own, proceeding perhaps from a good and pious conscience.
-But on the contrary, all such places as command avoiding such disputes, are written for a lesson to pastors, such as Timothy and Titus were, not to make new articles of faith, by determining every small controversy, which oblige men to a needless burthen of conscience, or provoke them to break the union of the Church.
-Which lesson the apostles themselves observed well.
-St. Peter and St. Paul, though their controversy were great, as we may read in Gal. ii.
-11, yet they did not cast one another out of the Church.
-Nevertheless, during the apostles' times, there were other pastors that observed it not; as Diotrephes (3 John, 9, &c.) who cast out of the Church such as St. John himself thought fit to be received into it, out of a pride he took in preeminence.
-So early it was, that vain glory and ambition had found entrance into the Church of Christ.
+There lyeth Excommunication for Injustice; as (Mat.
+18.)
+If thy Brother offend thee, tell it him privately; then with Witnesses; lastly, tell the Church; and then if he obey not, Let him be to thee as an Heathen man, and a Publican.
+And there lieth Excommunication for a Scandalous Life, as (1 Cor.
+5. 11.)
+If any man that is called a Brother, be a Fornicator, or Covetous, or an Idolater, or a Drunkard, or an Extortioner, with such a one yee are not to eat.
+But to Excommunicate a man that held this foundation, that Jesus was the Christ, for difference of opinion in other points, by which that Foundation was not destroyed, there appeareth no authority in the Scripture, nor example in the Apostles.
+There is indeed in St. Paul (Titus 3.
+10.) a text that seemeth to be to the contrary.
+A man that is an Hæretique, after the first and second admonition, reject.
+For an Hæretique, is he, that being a member of the Church, teacheth neverthelesse some private opinion, which the Church has forbidden: and such a one, S. Paul adviseth Titus, after the first, and second admonition, to Reject.
+But to Reject (in this place) is not to Excommunicate the Man; But to give over admonishing him, to let him alone, to set by disputing with him, as one that is to be convinced onely by himselfe.
+The same Apostle saith (2 Tim.
+2. 23.)
+Foolish and unlearned questions avoid: The word Avoid in this place, and Reject in the former, is the same in the Originall, $\pi\alpha\rho\alpha\iota\tau$ o: but Foolish questions may bee set by without Excommunication.
+And again, (Tit.
+3. 9.)
+Avoid Foolish questions, where the Originall περιίστασο, (set them by) is equivalent to the former word Reject.
+There is no other place that can so much as colourably be drawn, to countenance the Casting out of the Church faithfull men, such as beleeved the foundation, onely for a singular superstructure of their own, proceeding perhaps from a good & pious conscience.
+But on the contrary, all such places as command avoiding such disputes, are written for a Lesson to Pastors, (such as Timothy and Titus were) not to make new Articles of Faith, by determining every small controversie, which oblige men to a needlesse burthen of Conscience, or provoke them to break the union of the Church.
+Which Lesson the Apostles themselves observed well.
+S. Peter, and S. Paul, though their controversie were great, (as we may read in Gal.
+2. 11.) yet they did not cast one another out of the Church.
+Neverthelesse, during the Apostles times, there were other Pastors that observed it not; As Diotrephes (3 John 9. &c.) who cast out of the Church, such as S. John himself thought fit to be received into it, out of a pride he took in Præeminence; so early it was, that Vain-glory, and Ambition had found entrance into the Church of Christ.

-For what fault lieth excommunication.
+For what fault lyeth Excommunication.

-That a man be liable to excommunication, there be many conditions requisite; as first, that he be a member of some commonalty, that is to say, of some lawful assembly, that is to say, of some Christian Church, that hath power to judge of the cause for which he is to be excommunicated.
-For where there is no community, there can be no excommunication; nor where there is no power to judge, can there be any power to give sentence.
+That a man be liable to Excommunication, there be many conditions requisite; as First, that he be a member of some Commonalty, that is to say, of some lawfull Assembly, that is to say, of some Christian Church, that hath power to judge of the cause for which hee is to bee Excommunicated.
+For where there is no Community, there can bee no Excommunication; nor where there is no power to Judge, can there bee any power to give Sentence.